Child Custody Services

 How Moving Impacts Child Custody

-If you end decide to move away after a child custody order has been made, you must seek court permission to alter your custody timeshare.
+If you end up deciding to move away after a child custody order has been made, you must seek court permission to alter your custody timeshare.
 This is because the court requires that the other party be given the opportunity to share his or her position on the move.
-However, if you are moving locally—to another home in the same city or county, for example—you can do this without court permission.
-You’ll still have to abide by the court’s child custody order in your new location.
+However, if you are moving locally within San Diego—to another home in the same city or county, for example—you can do this without court permission.
+You’ll still have to abide by the San Diego court’s child custody order in your new location.

 The Most Important Consideration During a Child Custody Case